jeswin/wireman/README.md

 }
 ```

-Similarly, if the project "some-dep" has other local dependencies, create a wireman.json for that as well.
+Similarly, if the project "some-dep" has its own local dependencies, create a wireman.json in "some-dep" as well.

 Once you're done defining wireman config files for all your projects, do this every time you change a project.
 It will build and link all your projects which have changes since the last time it was run.